HA-Transformer/MAT/README.md

         > /path/to/log/file 2>&1
     ```

-3. Train HAT + Proximal initialization
+3. Train MAT + Proximal initialization

     ```bash
     # To reproduce the 36.22 result in Table 2.